Estimated reading time: 13 minutes

 So there you are.
 A ten step process to georeferencing in QGIS.
 Turning a scanned map or photo from being in scanner coordinates to being in GIS coordinates.
 The process I showed you works well because I started out with a GIS map surrounded by a rectangular clip region that I could relate back to after the printed version of the map had an interpretation drawn on it and was scanned back in.

 Having said that, I have used the exact same process (minus the rectangular clip region) with scanned air photos many times.
 It just takes more time and effort to find ground control points that you can match to GIS maps of themes like roads, rivers and cadastre (property boundaries).

 See also my post on how to set the QGIS snapping options.

-If you would like to watch the videos that accompany this overview, and follow along with the dataset on your own computer, click this link for discount coupons for my Georeferencing and digitizing course on the Udemy learning platform.
+If you would like to watch the videos that accompany this overview, and follow along with the dataset on your own computer, click this link to enrol.